philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.2.6 =
+Fixes an issues where the scroll offset was ignored when an accordion was linked to from another page.

 = 2.2.5 =
 * Now compatible up to WordPress 4.4